metauni/metauni.github.io/index.md

 The purpose of this page is to help others set up metauni nodes and demonstrate best practices through our own nodes, coordinate the development of open source tools (e.g. for uploading preprints and talk slides) and host announcements of virtual events (sign up [here](http://tinyletter.com/adminmetauni) for the mailing list).
 Code and demonstration levels are hosted [on Github](https://github.com/metauni/metauni-dev) and contributors are welcome.
 You can contact us at <admin@metauni.org>.

+## Events

+Upcoming events:

+* **Friday 22/1/2021 10am AEDT (Melbourne time)**: Talk by [Daniel Murfet](http://www.therisingsea.org) on deep learning theory ([lecture notes](https://www.dropbox.com/s/tc3mmw69lkqprta/DLT%20Lecture%201.pdf?dl=0)).
+* Talk by [Adam Dorr](http://www.adamdorr.com/about/) on energy policy.
+* Talk by [Lucas Cantor](https://www.lucascantormusic.com/), subject TBA.
+* Talk by Ziling Ye on Chinese history.

+There is a brief [video guide](https://youtu.be/mA1X-aP-jBU) to attending talks.
+If you have a question during a talk, please send "?" using the in-game chat and a question mark bubble will appear over your head for the speaker to see.

 ## Instructions

 In its current iteration localised voice chat in metauni is based on [Discord](https://www.discord.com), a popular real-time communication platform.
 Currently the only active server on metauni is the Rising Sea.
 Here are instructions for visiting: